+K. “Record on appeal” means all written materials, staff reports, statements, testimony, information and evidence that were considered by the decision maker, either directly or indirectly, in arriving at the decision being appealed.
+If a noticed public hearing was held, then the “record on appeal” includes either a certified transcript of the hearing prepared by a certified court reporter, if it already exists, or an audio-recording or video-recording of the hearing, which is available for purposes of preparing a certified transcript of the noticed public hearing for purposes of the appeal.

+L. “Substantial evidence” means such facts:

+1. that a reasonable mind would accept as adequate to support a conclusion, even if other conclusions might also be reached; and

+2. that are reasonable in nature, credible, and of solid value.

-J. "Working day" means a day when the office of the clerk of the board of supervisors is open for business.
-Weekends, county holidays as well as days when the office is closed for regular business due to a declared or posted emergency do not constitute working days.
+M. "Working day" means a day when the office of the clerk of the board of supervisors is open for business.
+Weekends, county holidays, and days when the office is closed for regular business due to a declared or posted emergency do not constitute working days.

 SECTION 2.
 Section 2.88.020 (Application of provisions—Conflict resolution) of Chapter 2.88 (Appeals) of the Napa County Code is hereby amended to read in full as follows: